mhelmetag/tmp36/README.md

 Just a small site to demo the tmp36, sinatra, heroku and ajax.

-Possibly add postgres for historical data, talk about models, etc. Then reach is to add graph.js.
-Should be fun.
-IoT wubba lubba dub dub.

 Super simple arduino-y code here (works for core + photon):
 ```cpp
 int analogValue = 0;